 Every year you renew your card and pay the $99 annual fee, you get 6,000 Companion Pass qualifying points.

 Choosing the right card for your business can be confusing especially when there are two Southwest business cards to pick.
 Both cards offer great perks and benefits for business travelers.

-If you fly on Southwest often, and covet an A-1 to A-15 boarding position, use the inflight Wi-Fi, and want to earn the most points on business expenses, the Southwest Performance Business card is right for you.
+If you fly on Southwest often and covet an A-1 to A-15 boarding position, use the inflight Wi-Fi, and want to earn the most points on business expenses, the card_name is right for you.

-When your flights are too short to use Wi-Fi or you rarely use it while flying and want to earn Southwest points with a lower annual fee, then get the Southwest Premier Business card.
+When your flights are too short to use Wi-Fi or you rarely use it while flying and want to earn Southwest points with a lower annual fee, then get the card_name.

 Which Southwest business card are you going to get?

 Comment, tweet, or share this post.